Introduction

-The particle of mass δm moves to the right in the tube at a uniform speed υ, while the tube rotates around a fixed point P at an angular velocity ω.
+The particle of mass δm moves to the right in the tube at a constant speed υ, while the tube rotates around a fixed point P at an angular velocity ω.
 At this time, the particle will have two acceleration components:

 (1) Normal acceleration αr (Centric acceleration), its value is equal to ω2r, which is directed towards point P.

 (2) Tangential acceleration αt (Coriolis acceleration), whose value is equal to 2ωυ, and the direction is αr perpendicular.
-The force produced by the tangential acceleration is called Coriolis force, and its magnitude is equal to Fc=2ωυδm.
+The force produced by the tangential acceleration is called the Coriolis force, and its magnitude is equal to Fc=2ωυδm.

 In the Fig.1 table, the fluid Δm=ρA×ΔX,

-so, the Coefficient of friction can be expressed as:
+So, the Coefficient of friction can be expressed as:

 ΔFc=2ωυ×δm=2ω×υ×ρ×A×ΔX=2ω×δqm×ΔX

-where A is the cross-sectional area of the tube
+where A is the cross-sectional area of the tube:

 Δqm=δdm/dt=υρA

-For a specific rotating tube, its frequency characteristics are certain, ΔFc depends only on δqm.
+For a specific rotating tube, its frequency characteristics are certain; ΔFc depends only on δqm.
 Therefore, the mass flow can be measured directly or indirectly by measuring the Coriolis force.

 Diameter |